mebeim/aoc/2019/README.md

    end up multiplying a bunch of digits by `0`, therefore we could just "ignore" them.
-2. For the other two pattern values, we can completely ignore the fact that the opretion to perform is a multiplication, since they are `1` and `-1` respectively.
+2. For the other two pattern values, we can completely ignore the fact that the operation to perform is a multiplication, since they are `1` and `-1` respectively.

 A single iteration (for the `i-th` digit) of the algorithm we need to apply can